 Recently Madrid Food Tour helped organize a Tapas Workshop for 20 attendees of a big conference taking place in the city.
 With the collaboration of the famous local chef Rosa Tovar and wine expert/sommelier Raul Calle, we put on a really fun event for a group of people from all around the world.

 I was lucky to be in charge of translating the workshop’s recipes, and they all sounded delicious.
 But one recipe stood out from the start.
-Rosa’s orange and red pepper salad took me back to Andalusia without even tasting it.
-I could just imagine the bright orange slices, colorful red peppers, olives, and quail eggs would come together in harmony for the perfect winter salad (ideally enjoyed on an Andaluz terrace with some flamenco music playing in the background).
+Rosa’s orange and red pepper salad recipe took me back to Andalusia without even tasting it.
+I could just imagine the bright orange slices, colorful red peppers, olives, and quail eggs would come together in harmony for the perfect winter salad (ideally enjoyed on an Andalusian terrace with some flamenco music playing in the background).

 Why a winter salad?
 Well, here in Spain, oranges are a winter fruit.
 The best and juiciest Valencia oranges (the ones actually from Valencia, Spain) come into season at the beginning of December, giving Spaniards across the country a healthy dose of vitamin C throughout the cold winter season.
 Olives are also a winter fruit, although available year round.

-Orange & Red Pepper Salad
+Orange and Red Pepper Salad Recipe

-- 350 grams jarred piquillo peppers and their liquid
+- 350 grams jarred piquillo peppers and their liquid (sub roasted red peppers if you can't get piquillo)

 - 3 roasted garlic cloves